Proposal (295) to South American Classification Committee

 Comments from Remsen: "YES.
 If "Bare-eyed" was the only name ever used for this species, then I would vote NO, regardless of the problem with T. tephronotus (which is pointed out in AOU 1998 and our Note 11a), but given the unprecedented lack of stability, anything is better than "Bare-eyed."

 Comments from Stiles: "YES.
 Given the current chaos, "Bare-eyed" is best dropped.
-"American Bare-eyed" is clumsy and implies a nonexistent sister-group relation, hence it can go too.
+"American Bare-eyed" is clumsy and implies a nonexistent sister-group relation, hence it can go, too.
 "Naked-eyed" is OK if ugly, but has no track record in nearly 100 years, so is best not revived.
 "Yellow-eyed" is just plain wrong - of the various alternatives it´s the worst as it is actively misleading.
 So, I´m left with "Spectacled", which doesn´t enthrall me but seems to be the best of the available choices."

 Comments from Stotz: "YES.
 I think if we created an identical English name to an Old World species, we have to fix this.
 I would favor Spectacled, although admit I am not thrilled by any of the options."

-Comments from Jaramillo: "NO - This is a mess, but it is my gut feeling that at least within the New World leaving this name as it is will cause the least amount of confusion.
+Comments from Jaramillo: "NO - This is a mess, but it is my gut feeling that at least within the New World leaving this name as it will cause the least amount of confusion.
 It seems relatively well established, even if known as a Robin previously and now a Thrush."

 Comments from Robbins: "YES.
 I would prefer to stay with "Bare-eyed", but given that it is preoccupied, "Spectacled" is the least disagreeable option."